ryanfb/iiif-dl/README.md

     phantomjs jsonreqs.js 'http://example.com/viewer.asp?manuscript=shelfmark'

 In single-identifier mode, you pass the URL of an IIIF identifier, i.e. what `/info.json` would be appended to in order to make [an Image Information Request](https://iiif.io/api/image/2.1/#image-information-request).

+## Docker Usage

+There's also [an automated build for this repository on Docker Hub at `ryanfb/iiif-dl`](http://hub.docker.com/r/ryanfb/iiif-dl).
+It defines an `ENTRYPOINT` which will start `iiif-dl.rb` and pass any other arguments or environment variables to it, as well as defining a `/data` volume which you can map to your host to store manifests and images.
+For example, if you were in a directory with a IIIF manifest named `manifest.json`, you could download it with:

+    docker run -v $(pwd):/data ryanfb/iiif-dl manifest.json